 Your 1-2-3 step guide to a great day out

-Step 1 – The Workshop
+Step 1 – The Museum

 Many of the locomotives (and other vehicles) arrive on site in various conditions from needing total rebuilds to replacement of parts.
 The size of these parts can be as big as boiler rebuilds to lifting out entire frames and wheels.